Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

 Because the solutions with adversarial effects tend to cluster in a certain region in the parameter space, we propose an \emph{inbreeding} method, which finds solutions in the regions near the superior solutions of each generation to speed up the solving process.
-Specifically, the superior individuals in the current population are selected first (by a ratio of $\mu$). $\bm{\phi}\langle\bm{X}_{i}(k), j, l\rangle$ is defined as an operation, which takes the position in individual $\bm{X}_{i}(k)$ as the center, takes out the position parameter at the step size $l$ in the $j$-th direction around the center, and form a new individual together with the rest of the parameters in $\bm{X}_{i}(k)$. $\bm{\phi}$ is applied in r directions around the superior individuals (i.e. { $1 \leq j \leq r$}), and the individuals that make the loss function minimum (most satisfied with the objective function) around each superior individual are
+Specifically, the superior individuals in the current population are selected first (by a ratio of $\mu$). $\bm{\phi}\langle\bm{X}_{i}(k), j, l\rangle$ is defined as an operation, which takes the position in individual $\bm{X}_{i}(k)$ as the center, takes out the position parameter at the step size $l$ in the $j$-th direction around the center, and {forms} a new individual together with the rest of the parameters in $\bm{X}_{i}(k)$. $\bm{\phi}$ is applied in {$r$} directions around the superior individuals (i.e. { $1 \leq j \leq r$}), and the individuals that {minimize the loss function} (most satisfied with the objective function) around each superior individual are {selected as the offspring.
+The formula is defined as follows:}